microsoft/PowerApps-Samples/cds/orgsvc/C#/MergeTwoRecords/README.md

 ### Setup

 1. Checks for the current version of the org.
-2. The `CreateRequiredRecords` method creates any entity records that this sample requires.
+2. The `CreateRequiredRecords` method creates any table records that this sample requires.

 ### Demonstrate

 1. The `MergeRequest` method creates the request.
-2. The `Account` message creates another account to hold new data to merge into the entity.
+2. The `Account` message creates another account to hold new data to merge into the table.

 ### Clean up